afucher/clojure-repl-intellij/doc/developing.md

 # Developing

-⚠️ Before start developing, if you are not familiar with developing IntelliJ plugins, we created a dedicated doc to onboard you: [IntelliJ Plugin Development](./intellij-plugin-development.md)
+⚠️ Before start developing, if you are not familiar with developing IntelliJ plugins, is recommended to read the [IntelliJ Plugin Development](https://github.com/ericdallo/clj4intellij/blob/master/doc/intellij-plugin-development.md) doc to onboard you.

 The flow to develop the plugin is usually:
  1. build locally;